uah-lacasa/CPE325_MSP430f5529/README.md

 - Lab 08 discusses serial communication using UART module on the MSP430 microcontroller.
 This is so the microcontroller can talk to the PC or any device that supports UART communication.

 ## [Lab 09](https://github.com/uah-lacasa/CPE325_MSP430f5529/tree/master/Lab09)
 - Lab 09 discusses the Analog-to-Digital Converter.
 One of the demo codes will interface the internal temperature sensor and print the temperature using UART communication on the PC.
-Another demo code will interface an analong thumbstick.
+Another demo code will interface an analog thumb stick.

 ## [Lab 10](https://github.com/uah-lacasa/CPE325_MSP430f5529/tree/master/Lab10)
 - Lab 10 discusses reverse engineering techniques.
 Students will be provided an executable and are tasked to decode what the program is doing.